sarahalyahya/robotapsyche/midterm/README.md

 ## Issues
+There is still a slight lack of consistency within the ecosystem that I'm confused about, it was initially very obvious, but it's now better after tweaking values.
+To be more specific, these inconsistencies are evident in some collisions not resulting in the coded outcome, e.g. two revolutionaries coliding without the strength increasing.
+I believe this might be due to the nested loop structure which deals with two elements at once only.
+I'm not sure how I would tackle this and would love advice.
-There is still a slight lack of consistent within the ecosystem that I'm confused about, it was initially very obvious, but it's now better after tweaking values.
-Still, I think that if I leave this code for a bit and then revisit it with a fresh eye later I'll be able to tweak the code and figure it out!
+I think that if I leave this code for a bit and then revisit it with a fresh eye later I'll be able to tweak the code and figure it out!
 Of course, all comments and feedback are welcome!
 (Please!!)
-To be more specific, these inconsistencies are evident in some collisions not resulting in the coded outcome, e.g. two revolutionaries coliding without the strength increasing.
-I believe this might be due to the nested loop structure which deals with two elements at once only.
-I'm not sure how I would tackle this and would love advice

 ## Future Improvements
 For the future, I can work on: